2017 Somali drought: Government response

+United Nations

+The United Nations coordinated the international humanitarian response through the Office for the Coordination of Humanitarian Affairs (OCHA), working closely with the Federal Government of Somalia and other humanitarian agencies.
+In February 2017, the UN warned Somalia that they faced a high risk of famine unless humanitarian assistance was expanded.
+Secretary-General Antonio Guterres visited Somailia in March 2017 and appealed for urgent international support.

+The World Food Programme (WFP) expanded food distribution and cash-based assistance to food-insecure households, while the FAO supported farmers and pastoralists through livestock treatment campaigns, veterinary services, agricultural inputs and emergency cash to help preserve livelihoods.

+The United Nations Children's Fund (UNICEF) increased treatment for severe acute malnutrition, vaccination campaigns, water supply projects and sanitation programmes.
+They also supported borehole rehabilitations, water trucking, hygiene campaigns and water treatment to reduce the spread of cholera and acute watery diarrhoea.

+The World Health Organization (WHO) strengthened disease surveillance, established cholera treatment centres, supplied emergency medical kits and supported rapid response teams to manage outbreaks of cholera and other communicable diseases.
+International Organization for Migration (IOM) provided emergency healthcare through mobile medical teams, supported displaced communities with water, sanitation and hygiene services and assisted with population displacement monitoring.

+International humanitarian organisation

+The International Committee of the Red Cross (ICRC), working alongside the Somali Red Crescent Society, expanded food assistance, emergency cash programmes, nutrition services, healthcare and water projects throughout southern and central Somalia.
+In January-April 2017, the organisations assisted 760,000 people, including distributing food to 160,000 people, providing cash assistance to approximately 167,000 people, treating more than 12,000 people and supporting cholera treatment and primary healthcare services.

+Other humanitarian organisations, including Save the Children, Médecins Sans Frontières (MSF), CARE International, Islamic Relief, Concern Worldwide, the Norwegian Refugee Council (NRC) and numerous non-governmental organisations, expanded nutrition programmes, healthcare services, education support, protection activities and water and sanitation projects in drought-affected communities.

 Germany

-According to reports of 1 May 2017 in a visit to the country Germany's foreign minister Sigmar Gabriel pledged to at least doubling the 70 million euros of aid and stated in a press conference with Somali prime minister Hassan Ali Khaire that the "international state community has to do more against the famine catastrophe".
+According to reports of 1 May 2017, in a visit to the country, Germany's foreign minister, Sigmar Gabriel pledged to at least doublie the 70 million euros of aid and stated in a press conference with Somali prime minister Hassan Ali Khaire that the "international state community has to do more against the famine catastrophe".
 Furthermore, he asks the international community to no longer view Somalia as a failed state "but as a state which laboriously struggles to recreate a reliable state structure" enabling it to "guarantee security".

 European Union

-At the International Conference on Somalia in London on 11 May 2017, the European Union pledged 200 million euros.
-Mohamed thanked the donors, emphasizing in his speech that Somalia wished to stand on its own two feet again, and he calling on the participants at the conference to hold his administration accountable if they failed to achieve this.
+At the International Conference on Somalia in London on 11 May 2017, the European Union pledged 200 million euros for state-building and long-term recovery efforts.
+Mohamed thanked the donors, emphasising in his speech that Somalia wished to stand on its own two feet again, and he called on the participants at the conference to hold his administration accountable if they failed to achieve this.